etmp/Real-time-System-Resource-Monitoring-Kernel-Module/README.md

 This project implements a Linux kernel module that monitors and logs system resource usage, including CPU and memory usage, in real-time.
 The module collects resource usage information directly from the Linux kernel without relying on procfs or sysfs interfaces.

 ### Prerequisites
--Familiarity with Linux kernel programming and kernel modules -A Linux system with kernel development tools (e.g., GCC, make) and kernel headers installed
+- Familiarity with Linux kernel programming and kernel modules.
+- A Linux system with kernel development tools (e.g., GCC, make) and kernel headers installed.

 ### Module Architecture
 The kernel module is designed with the following components: